 Jersey Shore, New Jersey

-Gunnison Beach is located within Sandy Hook, already mentioned as one of the best beaches near NYC.
-This beach is one of the most popular in Sandy Hook so it’s getting its very own writeup.
+Gunnison Beach is another beach located within Sandy Hook, already mentioned as one of the best beaches near NYC.
+This beach is one of the most popular in Sandy Hook so it’s getting its very own feature.
+Once you arrive at Gunnison Beach, you’ll be greeted by breathtaking views of the Atlantic Ocean and miles of pristine sand dunes.

-Gunnison Beach is one of the only clothing-optional beaches in the entire region, so feel free to enjoy a nude sunbathing experience if that’s your preferred way to enjoy the sunshine and sand.
+The beach is known for its relaxed atmosphere and welcoming community.
+While clothing is optional here, most visitors choose to go au naturel.
+So feel free to enjoy a nude sunbathing experience if that’s your preferred way to enjoy the sunshine and sand.

 You can also expect to find on-duty lifeguards, snack bars, and public restrooms.
 Gunnison Beach boasts views of the skyline in Lower Manhattan and has a large shore-to-dune perspective that many visitors love.